rdsea/bigdataplatforms/faq.md

 ### I am a student from the business school, do I need to spend a lot of time to design and implement stuffs in big data platforms?

 Unfortunately, to understand big data platforms, we need to work on design, development, testing and operation aspects.
-While, business school students can focus more on utilizing big data platforms for running analytics, we require all students to understand big data platforms from a holistic view.
+While, business school students can focus more on utilizing big data platforms for running analytics, we require all students to understand big data platforms from a holistic view in this course.

-### Can I learn the course without knowning cloud computing?
+### Can I learn the course without knowing cloud computing?
 Cloud computing is an important background as our big data platforms rely on cloud technologies (not necessarily requires specific cloud providers).
-If you dont know cloud computing, you should learn cloud computing at the same time, e.g. from Mobile & Cloud Computing course.
+If you dont know cloud computing, you should learn cloud computing at the same time, e.g. from Cloud Computing course.

+### Which are the key backgrounds for being successful in this course?

+This course is an advanced one in the core computer science study thus key backgrounds from computer science are
+* Distributed systems, especially consistency, replication, and distributed computing infrastructures (with cloud computing models)
+* Basic databases and data modeling
+* Programming in distributed systems (e.g., develop web services, concurrent programs)

 ### Can I use my own dataset (e.g. from my company) for exercises/assignments?